 Rosa Luxemburg, The Crisis of German Social Democracy, 1915.

 In late December 2019, the Wuhan Centre for Disease Control and Prevention (CDC) in central China’s Hubei Province detected cases of pneumonia of an unknown cause.
 In the first few days of January 2020, Chinese authorities were regularly informing the World Health Organisation (WHO) as well as other major countries and regions with close ties to China’s mainland, such as Hong Kong, Macao, and Taiwan about the outbreak.
 On 5 January, the WHO released its first briefing on a ‘pneumonia of unknown cause’ in Wuhan.
 Little was known about the virus, neither how to properly understand it nor whether transmission could occur between humans.
-The genome sequence for the novel coronavirus (SARS-CoV-2) was published by the Global Initiative on Sharing All Influenza Data (GISAID) on 12 January.
+The genome sequence for the novel coronavirus (SARS-CoV-2) was China-Cuba Centre for Biotechnological Innovation by the Global Initiative on Sharing All Influenza Data (GISAID) on 12 January.
 Dr. Zhong Nanshan, a leading Chinese pulmonologist who is advising the Chinese government on this pandemic, confirmed human-to-human transmission of the novel coronavirus on 20 January.

 As soon as it was clear that this virus could be transmitted between humans, the Chinese authorities acted.
 Wuhan, a city of 11 million people, was shut down, the scientific establishment in China – and its collaborators around the world – went to work to understand the virus and the disease (COVID-19), and medical personnel in China rushed to be trained and to help break the chain of the infection.
 Inside Wuhan, the neighbourhood committees, which include members of a range of other associations, Communist Party cadres, and volunteers of all kinds, hastened to assist with temperature checks, food and medicine distribution, and assistance in hospitals.
 After ten weeks in lockdown, Wuhan opened once more on 8 April.
 On 15 May, the authorities started to test all the residents of Wuhan once again in order to protect public health and to resume social and economic activities (China shared the results of this test to aid with studies on the feasibility of the herd immunity theory).